jakeyjakeyy/dfchronicles-dev/README.md

 - **Advanced Search Functionality:** The search and filter functionality goes beyond standard search features in e-commerce or social media apps.
 It allows users to search for specific stories or historical events, requiring a more complex search algorithm.

 - **User Feedback and Ratings:** Implementing a system for user feedback and ratings adds another layer of complexity.
 It requires creating a system for users to rate and review generated stories, and a way to handle and store this data.

+## Build notes

+- **Docker:** docker-compose in the main directory.
+If getting issues specifically with requirements.txt, try running 'pip install openai' and 'pip install tiktoken' and building again..